 For Immediate Release

-Chicago, IL – April 4, 2019 – Zacks Director of Research Sheraz Mian says, "Earnings growth in 2019 Q1 is expected to turn negative, the first earnings decline since 2016 Q2.
-Driving the Q1 earnings decline are margin pressures across all major sectors even as revenues continue to grow."
+Chicago, IL – April 11, 2019 – Zacks Director of Research Sheraz Mian says, “The earnings decline in 2019 Q1 will be the first earnings decline since 2016 Q2.
+Driving the Q1 earnings decline are margin pressures across all major sectors even as revenues continue to grow.”

 Here are the key points:

-- Earnings growth in 2019 Q1 is expected to turn negative, the first earnings decline since 2016 Q2.
+- The earnings decline in 2019 Q1 will be the first earnings decline since 2016 Q2.
 Driving the Q1 earnings decline are margin pressures across all major sectors even as revenues continue to grow.

-- Technology sector earnings are expected to decline -10% from the same period last year on +3% higher revenues, with the semiconductor space as the biggest drag.
-Excluding the Tech sector’s weak growth in Q1, total earnings for the rest of the index would be down by -2.1% from the year-earlier period.
+- Technology sector earnings are expected to decline -10% from the same period last year on +2.9% higher revenues, with the Semiconductor space as the biggest drag.
+Excluding the Tech sector’s weak growth in Q1, total earnings for the rest of the index would be down by -2.6% from the year-earlier period.

 - Estimates for Q1 as well as full-year 2019 steadily came down over the last few months, with the magnitude of negative revisions one of the highest in recent years.

-- The earnings season has gotten underway, with results from 22 S&P 500 index members already out (fiscal quarters ending in February).
-Total earnings for these 22 companies are down -10.9% on +4.3% higher revenues, with 72.7% beating EPS estimates and 50.0% beating revenue estimates.
+- The Earnings season has gotten underway, with results from 24 S&P 500 index members already out (fiscal quarters ending in February).
+Total earnings for these 24 companies are down -9.8% on +4.3% higher revenues, with 75% beating EPS estimates and 54.2% beating revenue estimates.

 With earnings growth in the first two quarters of 2019 expected to be in negative territory, the ‘earnings recession’ term is liberally being thrown around.
 This is coming at a time when late-cycle worries have already made market participants overly sensitive to the shape of the Treasury yield curve and its cyclical implications.

-We shouldn’t take this recession talk too seriously, however.
+The recession talk reflects ground reality as earnings growth in the first two quarters of the year is on track to be negative.
+But we shouldn’t take this recession talk too seriously, however.
 The reason is that the negative growth in the first half of the year is solely because of very tough comparisons.
 In other words, the base period for 2019 Q1 growth is 2018 Q1, when earnings received a huge boost from the tax-cut legislation.
+You can see this in the expanded version of the previous chart that shows all four quarters of 2017 as well.

 The lower corporate tax rates that showed up in earnings for the first time in 2018 Q1, the base year for 2019 Q1, boosted profitability through margin expansion.
 As such, we are up against some tough comparisons in 2019.